-- Good standard of spoken French or Spanish, sufficient to teach to A-Level, and some knowledge of the second language, perhaps to be taught to age 11-14.
+- Good spoken French or Spanish, sufficient to teach A-Level, and some knowledge of second language, to be taught to age 14.

-- Honours undergraduate degree (2.2 or above) normally with ‘significant’ proportion of French/Spanish in course content or native French/Spanish speakers with English, linguistics or literature degrees.
+- Honours degree (2.2 or above) normally in French or Spanish or native speakers with English or literature degrees.

-- Five GCSEs at least at Grade C (Grade 4 for GCSEs 2017 onwards) or the equivalent) including English Language and Mathematics.
+- Five GCSEs at least at Grade C (or 4) or equivalent, including English Language and Mathematics.